thejamesgore/ga-projects/GA-Project-4/README.md

   }, [dispatch, match])
 ```

-In our Redux actions `ListProductDetails` is called which triggers an Axios get request to our Django API.
+In our Redux actions, `ListProductDetails` is called which triggers an Axios get request to our Django API.
 Upon success the response from the API is passed to the reducer which changes the current state in our store of `productDetails`.

 ```Javascript
 export const listProductDetails = (id) => async (dispatch) => {